vaishakp/vaishakp.github.io/README.md

 2.3GHz (3.2GHz)

 # Introduction
-In this document, I describe the compile-time optimizations (experimented between Nov 2022 and March 2023) that led to significant performance improvements in Binary Black Hole simulations using SpEC.
+In this document, I describe the compile-time optimizations (experimented between 2022-March 2023) that led to significant performance improvements in Binary Black Hole simulations using SpEC.
 This document is relevant for HPCs with x86-64 CPUs, especially for AMD CPUs.
 It also implements many generic CPU optimizations.

 This is the result of an experimental exercise I carried out on the [Sonic HPC](https://it.icts.res.in/docs/sonic-cluster/) at the Astrophysical Relativity Group, ICTS-TIFR, Bengaluru India.
 Although this document is concerned specifically with SpEC compile-time optimization, this document can serve as a blueprint for compile-time optimization of any software.